Data pruning and neural scaling laws: fundamental limitations of score-based algorithms

 \subsection{Contributions}

-Our contributions are as follows: \begin{itemize} \item We introduce a new framework for data pruning that encompasses a wide range of popular algorithms (score-based pruning algorithms). \item We analyze the asymptotic behavior of \CBPA\ algorithms and identify a phenomenon of distribution shift that provably impacts the generalization error. \item We demonstrate No-Free-Lunch results that characterize when and why score-based pruning algorithms perform worse than random pruning. \item We show that \CBPA\ cannot be used in the high compression regime without a significant drop in performance.
-An important consequence is that such algorithms cannot be used to improve the scaling laws. \item We show that calibration protocols can correct the distribution shift by adding noise to the pruning process.
-Our empirical results support the effectiveness of these methods in improving the performance of \CBPA\ algorithms, especially in the high compression level regime.
-However, more research in this direction is needed in order to make such methods more effective. \end{itemize} \paragraph{Notation.} In all of the paper, if $Z$ is a finite set, we denote by $|Z|$ its cardinal number, i.e. the number of elements in $Z$.
-We denote $\lfloor x \rfloor$ the largest integer smaller than or equal to $x$ for $x \in \reals$.
-For some euclidean space $\mathcal{E}$, we denote by $d$ the euclidean distance and for some set $B \subset \mathcal{E}$ and $e \in \mathcal{E}$, we define the distance $d(e, B) = \inf_{b \in B} d(e,b).$ Finally, for two integers $n_1 < n_2$, $[n_1:n_2]$ refers to the set $\{n_1, n_1+1, \dots, n_2\}$.
+Our contributions are as follows: \begin{itemize} \item We propose a novel formalism to characterize the asymptotic properties of data pruning algorithms in the abundant data regime. \item We introduce Score-Based Pruning Algorithms (\CBPA), a class of algorithms that encompasses a wide range of popular approaches.
+By employing our formalism, we analyze \CBPA\ algorithms and identify a phenomenon of distribution shift, which provably impacts generalization error. \item We demonstrate No-Free-Lunch results that characterize when and why score-based pruning algorithms perform worse than random pruning.
+Specifically, we prove that \CBPA\ are unsuitable for high compression scenarios due to a significant drop in performance.
+Consequently, \CBPA\ cannot improve scaling laws without appropriate adaptation. \item Leveraging our theoretical insights, solutions can be designed to address these limitations.
+As an illustration, we introduce a simple calibration protocol to correct the distribution shift by adding noise to the pruning process.
+Theoretical and empirical results support the effectiveness of this method on toy datasets and show promising results on image classification tasks.\footnote{It is important to note that the calibration protocol serves as an example to stimulate further research.
+We do not claim that this method systematically allows to outperform random pruning nor to beat the neural scaling laws.} \end{itemize}